 If you experience one or more of these symptoms in addition to the jaw symptoms listed above, then it’s likely that TMJ is contributing to your headaches.

 The “Pencil Test”

 Here’s a quick test you can perform at home.
 It’s not foolproof, but it can give you a hint that TMJ might be contributing to your headaches.

 Next time you have a headache, gently hold a pencil between your teeth.
 If it changes the pain you’re feeling–either lessening it or increasing it–then it’s likely that TMJ is contributing to your headaches.

 As well as the various symptoms TMJ can cause, there are different types of TMJ-related headaches that you can have.
 Here are some TMJ headaches in Wilmington that you may experience:

 TMJ and Tension Headaches

-The most common type of headache, and the one most commonly associated with TMJ.
-In tension headaches, your muscles are pulling on your head, constricting it.
-This type can be caused by TMJ because muscle tension in your jaw muscles is being passed on to muscles in the head, which partner with those in the jaw.
+The most common type of headache and most commonly associated with TMJ.
+In Wilmington, NC, tension headaches, your muscles pull on your head, constricting it.
+TMJ can cause this type because muscle tension in your jaw muscles is passed on to muscles in the head, which partner with those in the jaw.

-We can demonstrate just how excessive is the force in your bite and how that translates into tension in your jaw muscles.
-The T-Scan digital bite sensor records just how much force each tooth is experiencing when you bite down.
-We can show you how imbalanced these forces are, and where your teeth are being subjected to the most force.
+We can demonstrate the excessive force in your bite and how that translates into tension in your jaw muscles.
+The T-Scan digital bite sensor records how much force each tooth is experiencing when you bite down.
+We can show you how imbalanced these forces are and where your teeth are subjected to the most force.
 Then we can use the electromyograph in the K-7 to measure how much tension is being carried in your jaw muscles, tension that can translate into tension headaches.